A Little Trivia

 LED Bathroom Mirrors Add Glamour

 West End stars might see their names in lights every day, but you can see your face in lights each morning and evening with a beautiful mirror with light.
-Whether you’re trying to add some extra lighting to a bathroom that lacks natural light or just appreciate the flattering glow of a lighted mirror, the most energy-efficient and stylish choice is to install a modern mirror with LED lights.
+Whether you’re trying to add extra lighting to a bathroom that lacks natural light or appreciate the flattering glow of a lighted mirror, the most energy-efficient and stylish choice is to install a modern mirror with LED lights.
 Well, who doesn’t want to start and end their day feeling just a little bit famous?
-A mirror brings to mind the golden age of Hollywood, when impossibly beautiful movie stars posed and preened in their dressing rooms and mirrors surrounded by lights reflected back their perfectly-lit faces.
-If you want to add a bit of vintage luxury and style to your bathroom (or dressing room!) then a mirror with lights is a must-have accessory.
+A mirror brings to mind the golden age of Hollywood, when impossibly beautiful movie stars posed and preened in their dressing rooms and mirrors surrounded by lights reflected their perfectly-lit faces.
+If you want to add a bit of vintage luxury and style to your bathroom (or dressing room!), then a mirror with lights is a must-have accessory.
 As these come in many shapes and sizes, you can always find the right model for your needs.
 For instance, this little round makeup/shaving mirror from Smedbo is a great entry point if you want the convenience of an LED mirror without the commitment of a full-sized wall mirror.

 The Modern Age Mirror

 As we mentioned, mirrors with lights have been around for decades, so why are LED mirrors so special?
 It’s all in the technology, and has a powerful list of advantages over traditional incandescent or fluorescent lighting choices.